As I struggled to find consciousness this morning, grappling with…

 Heart and soul

 Perhaps the most striking aspect of Athens, aside from the architecture and gastronomic delights, was the mood of the city and warmth of the people.
-When you scratched the surface and questioned Athenians, they admitted to struggles and expressed frustration at the economic climate.
+When you scratched the surface and questioned Athenians, they admitted to struggles and expressed frustration at the political mood.

-The streets and squares of the city teemed with people who seemed intent on being anything but cowed by the challenges of their lives or the strictures of the European Union.
+The streets and squares of the city teemed with people who seemed intent on being anything but cowed by the challenges of their lives or the strictures of the EU.

 ‘Darling,’ she said, blowing out a plume of smoke.
 ‘I don’t care if this country is on its knees or what Europe thinks.
 When I am down to my last €5, I’m gonna spend it on a cocktail.’